List of Delhi Public School Society schools: DPS Navi Mumbai

 It is one of the 13 "Core Schools" under the direct management of the DPS Society.
-The school houses more than 3,000 pupils from pre-nursery to XII in its 7.25 acre campus.
+The school houses more than 3,000 pupils from pre-nursery to XII in its 7.25-acre campus.
 Some of the pupils have taken part in the Model United Nations circuit, music, dance and other co curricular activities at regional and national levels.
 In November 2019, pupils from class 9 were selected for an international music competition and visited Germany.
-It is located next to a holding pond called the ‘DPS Lake’ which is a hub of migratory birds.
-The first principal at DPS Nerul was PC Chabhra who retired in 2013.
-It is one of the best schools in India with an average of 89% in Class 10 CBSE Board Exams with all students in the first division.
+It is located next to a holding pond called the DPS Lake which is a hub of migratory birds.

 Franchise schools in India

-As of April 2022, there are around 206 schools running under the DPS Society as a Franchise.
-This means these schools are not the core schools and are not managed directly by the DPS Society.
+As of March 2025, there are 213 schools running under the DPS Society as a franchise in India, and five more abroad.
+This means these schools are not core schools and are not managed directly by the DPS Society.

-List of Franchise schools
+List of franchise schools

 The following schools are part of the Delhi Public School Society in India.
 These are not the Core schools, they function as a franchise under the brand name of DPS Society.